 I thought I was ten, but looking back at my grandfathers funeral event (date, time, etc.) I realized I had not yet become nine, which means I was only eight years old.
 Amazing.
-I could have sword earlier in my life that I was ten.
+I could have sworn that I was ten already.

 So it isn’t unusual that I never brought out anything I wrote until I was about twenty-five, divorced, and wanting to be a singer.
 The first attempt at exposure was my songs.
 I joined a group of people wo promoted (I thought) our lyrics, songs, whatever we had that we wanted to perform.
 Curiously, two of my songs, though registered with this organization (I still have the receipt), were very close to two other songs by famous singers.
 Honestly, I think they took mine, mixed it a bit then the songs became number one bestselling songs, only I never got credit for them.